jshph/enzyme/temp roadmap.md

 - ui selecting a recipe

 - nice to have would be to build in the graph visualization stuff that i had before
-- also want this to be performant -- can some of the processing happen in the background without awaits
-  - optimize for startup -- we need the settings to initialize faster than the rest of the UI renders; the prompt builder may not have its tags ready yet, but that's okay, we should have more of the UI have "loading" indicators for when indexing is happening.
-- there's definitely a bug that reflects the index doesn't have enough docs because the output gets hallucinated.
-Need to fix that -- before submitting prompt the index should be run.
-Noticing this happens when i navigate tabs to Prompt, possibly interrupting a process

-finalizing steps...

 <!--
 # Sketching out the Prompt Builder / Recipe Home